theninj4/FaaStest/README.md

 ## Under the Hood

- * There is a [worker_threads](https://nodejs.org/docs/latest-v10.x/api/worker_threads.html) pool of between `0` and `maxWorkers` threads.
+ * There is a [worker_threads](https://nodejs.org/docs/latest-v10.x/api/worker_threads.html) pool consisting of 10 threads.
- * `maxWorkers` is set to a vague guess based on the memory available to the process.
- * As triggers are invoked, modules get `new vm.Script()` loaded into the threads.
+ * Modules get dynamically loaded via `vm.Script()` onto the threads as they're needed.
  * There is one module per thread.
  * Modules will only exist in one thread at a time.
- * Each thread + module will serve many requests until it is terminated in order to schedule some other module.
+ * Each thread + module will serve many requests until it is descheduled in order to schedule some other queued module.
- * If we are below `maxWorkers` threads, new threads are created for each new module being requested.
- * If the worker pool is full, idle workers are terminated and the next queued modules are loaded in.

 ## Performance